CarveKind 8-piece wood carving knife kit: five carving knives with black walnut handles, leather strop, green polishing wax and canvas roll bag

 Five blades, one roll, no excuses

-Free shipping to the US and a 30-day money-back guarantee — if the CarveKind kit doesn't get you from blank to first carved spoon, send it back.
+Free shipping and a 30-day money-back guarantee — if the CarveKind kit doesn't get you from blank to first carved spoon, send it back.

 Get the carving kit →